waynodiablo/Oystercard/thermostat/8_apis.md

 ### To complete this challenge, you will need to:

-- [ ] Use a jQuery AJAX call to get the weather information for a specific city and display it to the user.
+- [ ] Use a jQuery AJAX call to get the weather information for London from a weather API.
+Display the weather information to the user.
 - [ ] Add further functionality so that the user can select their current city and the weather provided is for the selected city.

 ### Resources